denariigames/BuildingEntityManager/README.md

 Addon for [MMORPG Kit](https://assetstore.unity.com/packages/templates/systems/mmorpg-kit-2d-3d-survival-110188) saves BuildingEntity prefabs to the MySql buildings table from the Editor.

+Kit BuildingEntities are saved at run-time.
+BuildingEntity Manager enables saving from the Editor, enabling the world to be prepopulated with BuildingEntities.

-You can access the Manager from the MMORPG KIT > Denarii Games > BuildingEntity Manager menu.
+You can access the Manager from the *MMORPG KIT > Denarii Games > BuildingEntity Manager* menu.

+### Setup

+None.